-There will be a nested qualitative, interview-based study to enable a greater depth of understanding of the factors associated with better outcomes for survivors of SV participating in the adult cohort study and the CYP cohort.
-In total we will include 55 individuals in the embedded qualitative study.
-This substudy will address RQ3 and RQ4.
+There will be a nested qualitative, interview-based study to enable a greater depth of understanding of the factors associated with better outcomes for survivors of SV participating in the adult cohort study and will include a community-based comparison sample.
+We will include around 50 individuals aged 18 years and above in the embedded qualitative study.
+This sub-study will address RQ3 and RQ4.